Series Expansion of a Scalable Hermitian Excitonic Renormalization Method: Theory

-where $\hat{P}_\perp$ is the orthogonal projector onto the supersystem model space.
-It is noteworthy then that the application of the original truncated set of full complements $\{|\Psi^{\tilde{I}}\rangle\}$ to the incremental expansion would result in an oblique projection of the Hamiltonian $\hat{P}_\angle \hat{\mathcal{H}} \hat{P}_\angle$ because $\{|\Psi_{\tilde{I}}\rangle\}$ and $\{|\Psi^{\tilde{I}}\rangle\}$ do not span the same space.
+Finally, there is no guarantee of termination of eq.~\ref{eq:newexcitonic1} before the $N$-body term, though it is to be expected that interactions of many bodies are well-represented by the interactions among constituent groups, such that high-order terms will not be routinely necessary.
+In the limit of including all terms and considering all of the subtractions in eqs.~\ref{eq:newexcitonic2b}, \ref{eq:newexcitonic2c}, \textit{etc.}, we clearly have $\hat{\tilde{\mathcal{H}}} = \hat{P}_\perp \hat{\mathcal{H}} \hat{P}_\perp$ where $\hat{P}_\perp =\sum_{\tilde{I}} |\Psi_{\tilde{I}}\rangle\langle\bar{\Psi}^{\tilde{I}}|$ is the orthogonal projector onto the supersystem model space.
+It is noteworthy then that the application of the original truncated set of full complements $\{|\Psi^{\tilde{I}}\rangle\}$ to the incremental expansion would result in an oblique projection of the Hamiltonian $\hat{P}_\angle \hat{\mathcal{H}} \hat{P}_\angle$, with $\hat{P}_\angle =\sum_{\tilde{I}} |\Psi_{\tilde{I}}\rangle\langle\Psi^{\tilde{I}}|$, because $\{|\Psi_{\tilde{I}}\rangle\}$ and $\{|\Psi^{\tilde{I}}\rangle\}$ do not span the same space.
 The result of this is, however, completely redundant with simply truncating eq.~\ref{eq:excitonic}, on account of the subtractions in eqs.~\ref{eq:newexcitonic2b}, \ref{eq:newexcitonic2c}, \textit{etc.}, and the previously derived substitution rules.\cite{Dutoi.2019} There is a rich set of mathematical connections to explore, starting with the mechanism for the mandatory disappearance of high-order terms as the number of fragment states increases ($\hat{P}_\angle\rightarrow\hat{P}_\perp\rightarrow 1$), which can be itself understood in terms of a fragment cluster expansion.
-This will be the subject of future work.
+This will also be the subject of future work.